-1 To vide (3), a warded a contract resulting from this Ki i,
+Provider(s), awarded a contract resulting from this RFP,

 are required

 are not required

 to participate in the purchasing agency's future development of a service delivery plan

 pursuant to HRS §103F-203.

 Provider participation in a state purchasing agency's efforts to plan for or to purchase health and human services prior to the release of a RFP, including the sharing of information on community needs, best practices, and Providers' resources, shall not disqualify Providers from submitting proposals, if conducted in accordance with HAR §§3-142-202 and 3-142-203.